 Kevin Werner joined OJPC in May 2019 and is the primary staff member responsible for policy advocacy and lobbying initiatives.

 Kevin earned a B.A. in Political Science from Wheeling Jesuit University in Wheeling, WV.
-He grew up outside of Philadelphia and now lives in Worthington with his spouse, two children, their dog and cat.
+He grew up outside of Philadelphia and now lives in Worthington with his spouse, two children, their dog, and a cat.
 Kevin is the biggest Philadelphia sports fan west of the Schuylkill River.
-He coaches little league baseball, plays indoor and outdoor soccer and makes things at the Columbus Idea Foundry in his free time.
+He coaches little league baseball, plays indoor and outdoor soccer, and makes things at the Columbus Idea Foundry in his free time.